gnmmarechal/payloadswitch/README.md

 ###If your secondary payload is named something else (ex. "/somepayload.bin")
 1)Create a file named "/payloadswitch-out.cfg" and write the path there (ex. "/somepayload.bin") 2)Use the app.

+###To stop the console from rebooting when using this (on v1.1 or later)
+Just hold the L button while running it.